sh-khashimov/SwiftFortuneWheel/README.md

 | 🎯 | Adaptive text size with support multiline, alignment and line break mode |
 | 🧮 | Supports vertical and horizontal text orientation |
 | 🌈 | Appearance customization |
-| 🎨 | Drawn and animated using CoreGraphics
+| 🎨 | Drawn and animated using CoreGraphics, CoreAnimations
 | 🚀 | Written in Swift |

 ### Layout Preview